 Unwanted applications, including games and bloatware, are preinstalled on Android devices.
 To uninstall these programs, you’ll need to root your Android phone.
-A rooted phone enables you to remove unnecessary apps, change the boot animation, set CPU to overclock and underclock settings manually, and update the system.
+A rooted phone enables you to remove unnecessary apps, change the boot animation, manually set the CPU to overclock and underclock settings, and update the system.

 How to get root access in Termux without root

-If you want to enable root access or install sudo in termux without rooting the device, you need to download and install the fakeroot package; if you don’t know how to do so, then we will help you out.
+If you want to enable root access or install sudo in termux without rooting the device, you need to download and install the fakeroot package; if you don’t know how we will help you out.

 Step 1: Install Termux terminal

 The termux terminal has already been installed on your device, I presume.
-One thing to keep in mind is that termux must have access to your local SD card storage.
+One thing to remember is that termux must have access to your local SD card storage.

 After that, Run the below command.

-When you execute the following command, a pop-up box will appear requesting permission to access your local storage.
+When you execute the following command, a pop-up box requesting permission to access your local storage will appear.
 Allow it.

 Step 2: Update and Upgrade the packages

-You may already have uninstalled the old version, so now you need to update the applications and other binaries to the most recent edition.
+You may have uninstalled the old version, so you must update the applications and other binaries to the most recent edition.
 Execute the following command.

 apt update && apt upgrade